A453 Widening (M1 Junction 24 to A52 Nottingham)

 How will you manage traffic?

-A Traffic Management Plan has been developed in consultation with the local police and County and district Councils.
-A minimum of one lane of traffic in each direction will be maintained during peak hours.
+A traffic management plan has been developed in consultation with the local police and County and District Councils.
+Generally, a minimum of one lane of traffic in each direction will be maintained during peak hours.
 These will usually run 07:00 to 20:00 on weekdays with variation at weekends.
 However a number of full closures of the A453 will be required during the construction period to carry out works that affect the whole carriageway.

-Generally over the period of the works, temporary speed limits will be in place monitored by average speed cameras.
-There will be a 40mph limit between the M1 and the new Mill Hill roundabout on the outskirts of Clifton and a 30mph limit between Mill Hill and Silverdale junction.
+Generally over the period of the works, temporary speed limits will be in place monitored by average-speed cameras.
+There is now a 40mph limit on the A453 between the M1 junction 24 and the new Mill Hill roundabout on the outskirts of Clifton and a 30mph limit between Mill Hill and Silverdale junction.
 A 30mph limit has now been established full time through Parkway junction.
 These limits are enforced by speed cameras.

 Will there be diversions?